ROBOT-ICHIBA/Otto-SetupAssist/README.md

 # Otto-SetupAssist
 Otto-SetupAssist provides an Arduino sketch which assist you to build Otto robots.
-This sketch provides 1) Move servos to neutral  (90 degree) position.
-2) calibrate servos
+This sketch provides two features:
+1. Move servos to neutral  (90 degree) position.
+2. calibrate servos

+## Installation

+TODO

+## How To Use